ashishumredkar/mgeps/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

-# checkout to branch print-demo
+# checkout to branch ashish
 # cd  mgepsapp
 # run npm i
 #  connect ur devices or run emulator